Bisnode/api-stuff/apis/brigs/company/postman-collections/Readme.md

 ##

 Below you find instructions about how to step by step set up a simple Postman collection that enables you to test Bisnode Credit Information B2B API and play around in a Bisnode sandbox environment.
+Postman can be downloaded here: https://www.getpostman.com/downloads/

 Get started with Bisnode Credit Information B2B API: